sjavi4/ElytraMaceSmasher/README.md

-A utility mod that allows player using elytra to trigger smash attack in minecraft 1.21
+A client-side mod that allows player using elytra to trigger smash attack in minecraft 1.21